ohn582/ohn582.github.io/_posts/2020-01-05-mod_3_javascript_project.markdown

             </form>
 ```

 Once you created the event listener, you always need to have 'preventDefault()' this prevents the web from refresshing it when you submit a comment.
 After creating prevent defult, you must write a proper fetch url, it's an easy way to  fetch resources across the network.
 Then you should an open and closed curly bracket for both method and headers.
 Create 'body: JSON.stringify({.......})', this method allows JavaScript object or value to convert a JSON string.
+In the 'JSON.stringify', you can create any value depanding where your values are.

 ```
          fetch(`http://localhost:3000/reviews`, {